 Ultimately, the longer a teen continues to engage in ketamine abuse the more severe these effects become.

 While regular ketamine users seldom experience actual physical-type withdrawal effects from the drug, the way the body metabolizes ketamine causes considerable damage to the bladder and urinary tract.
 According to BJU International, ketamine byproducts have toxic effects, causing widespread cell damage in the bladder that can develop into long-term health problems for teens.

 Over time, damage to the bladder and urinary tract causes eventual tissue death and overall structural damage.
 With continued ketamine abuse, teenagers can develop serious bladder problems that compromise both kidney and bladder functions causing urinary incontinence issues down the road.

 Perhaps the greatest threat to a teen’s ability to avoid the long-term effects of ketamine abuse has to do with the drug’s addiction potential.
 As with other types of addictive drugs, the brain quickly develops a tolerance for ketamine, which drives teens to keep increasing their dosage amounts with ongoing use.

 Ketamine also interferes with the brain’s reward system functions, the area most involved in the addiction process.
 In effect, teens come to rely on ketamine to cope with daily life stressors as addiction takes hold, which drives the compulsive drug-using behaviors that characterize addiction.

-If you suspect your teen may be struggling with ketamine abuse and have more questions, or need helping finding a treatment program, please feel free to call our toll-free helpline at 800-601-3889 to speak with one of our addictions specialists.
+If you suspect your teen may be struggling with ketamine abuse and have more questions, or need helping finding a treatment program, please feel free to call toll-free at 800-915-1270 (Who Answers?) and get started on the path to recovery today.